WDiscOOD: Out-of-Distribution Detection via Whitened Linear Discriminant Analysis

-To capture the class-agnostic information, we project the data onto the subspace that is spanned by the orthogonal complements of the top-$\discNum$ discriminants, or what we refer to as the \hSpaceS space.
+To capture the class-agnostic information, project the data onto the subspace spanned by the orthogonal complements of the top-$\discNum$ discriminants, e.g., to the \hSpaceS space.
 The orthogonal complements correspond to projection directions with lower Fisher criterion values, which implies that the separation between classes is less significant compared to intra-class variance.
-Thus, \hSpaceS space captures the shared information among the ID classes, which can be used to formulate additional constraints for ID data.
-Formally, suppose the eigendecomposition: $\gMat \gMat^T = \bm{Q} \eigValMat_{\gMat} \bm{Q}^T$, then the \hSpaceS projection of query feature can be done by:
+Thus, \hSpaceS space captures shared information among the ID classes, which can be used to formulate additional constraints for ID data.
+Formally, suppose the eigendecomposition: $\gMat \gMat^T = \bm{Q} \eigValMat_{\gMat} \bm{Q}^T$, then the \hSpaceS projection of a query feature is